open-telemetry/opentelemetry-specification/specification/trace/api.md

-  In case an invalid name (null or empty string) is specified, a working default Tracer implementation MUST be returned as a fallback rather than returning null or throwing an exception, and `name` SHOULD be the set to the `<INVALID INSTRUMENTATION NAME PROVIDED>` literal, in order to signal the specified value is invalid.
+  In case an invalid name (null or empty string) is specified, a working default Tracer implementation MUST be returned as a fallback rather than returning null or throwing an exception, and `name` SHOULD be the set to the "`<INVALID INSTRUMENTATION NAME PROVIDED>`" literal, in order to signal that the specified value is invalid.
   A library, implementing the OpenTelemetry API *may* also ignore this name and return a default instance for all calls, if it does not support "named"